 How do we ensure that, regardless of how this all turns out, that that wall gets built?

-Yeah, Sean, you you're exactly right.
+Yeah, Sean, you're exactly right.

 The American people are not going to tolerate that once again.

-They won't buy that whole line, oh, we'll do the amnesty now, but we promise, promise, promise we'll eventually get to border security.
+Oh, we'll do the amnesty now, but we promise, promise, promise we'll eventually get to border security that is not going to fly.

 And the one person they trust on this issue is the President of the United States.

-So the that's why I mentioned uh Chairman Goodlatt's legislation, Sean, because it does it in the prioritizing way that the American people know it has to get done, and the way you've talked about it getting done, which is border security wall first, to end chain migration, get rid of this crazy sanctuary city policy, deal with Kate's law, get rid of the visa lotteries, all those that that legislation has like twenty-two different key policy areas.
+So that's why I mentioned Chairman Goodlatt's legislation, Sean, because it does it in the prioritizing way that the American people know it has to get done and the way you've talked about it getting done, which is border security wall first to end chain migration, get rid of this crazy sanctuary city policy, deal with Kate's law, get rid of the visa lottery, all those.

-Where is the leadership on this though?
+And as Mark said, where is the leadership on this, though?

 Where is Paul Ryan?